zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 the client.
 This section describes the purpose of some of the properties of the `request` object.

-To get a full list of the available methods, refer to the [Rails API documentation](https://api.rubyonrails.org/classes/ActionDispatch/Request.html) and [Rack](https://rack.github.io/rack/main/Rack/Request.html) documentation.
+To get a full list of the available methods, refer to the [Zoisite API documentation](https://api.rubyonrails.org/classes/ActionDispatch/Request.html) and [Rack](https://rack.github.io/rack/main/Rack/Request.html) documentation.